-All other actuarial assumptions and the actuarial cost method are unchanged from the last actuarial valuation as of July 1, 2020.
+The investment return assumption was updated from 6.50% to 5.75% beginning with the actuarial valuation as of July 1, 2022.
+All actuarial assumptions and the actuarial cost method are unchanged from the last actuarial valuation as of July 1, 2021.

-NOTES TO THE REQUIRED SUPPLEMENTARY INFORMATION - CONTINUED JUNE 30, 2022
+TGU PUBLIC SCHOOL DISTRICT NO. 60 NOTES TO THE REQUIRED SUPPLEMENTARY INFORMATION - CONTINUED JUNE 30, 2023